Dart-Code/Website/_docs/settings.md

 ## dart.lineLength
 **Default:** `80`.
 <br />
 The maximum length of a line of code.
 This is used by the document formatter.
+If you change this value, you may wish to update `editor.rulers` (which draws vertical lines in the editor) in the `["dart"]` section if your settings to match.

 ## dart.promptToGetPackages
 **Default:** `true`.
 <br />
-Whether to prompt to get packages when opening a project with out of date packages.
+Whether to prompt to get/upgrade packages when opening a project with missing/out of date packages.

 ## dart.pubAdditionalArgs
 Additional args to pass to all `pub` commands.